Country-western two-step: Shadow dancing

 In shadow dancing, a variation found in some country/western venues, the follower stands in front of the lead and both face down the line of dance.
 The lead places their right hand over the follower's midsection or belt buckle, and the follower places their right hand over the lead's hand.
 The lead takes the follower's left hand in their own and holds it loosely out to the left in a position similar to the one used in standard two-stepping.

 The count is the same as for the non-shadow two-step.
 The follower uses the same footwork as the lead in this case, beginning on the left foot.
 The lead propels the follower down the floor, with bodies touching or close together, as though the lead were the follower's shadow.
 The pair will normally turn and weave, and the lead may turn the follower before returning to standard position.
 The lead may also bring the follower behind him/her, giving the appearance of having swapped roles but with the lead still in control, and the lead may then bring the follower back in front.

 The rhythm for the country shadow is not the same as that for the two-step.
 The shadow is done to a swing or shuffle step which has the same footwork as the two step, but the timing of the steps is different.
-In two-step, it's danced to a 4/4 time with one basic done in 3 counts (SSQQ) where each slow is 1 beat and each quick is 1/2 of a beat.
+In two-step, it's danced to a 4/4 time with one basic done in 3 counts (SSQQ) where each slow is 1 beat and each quick is half of a beat.
 The dancers end up on the same foot free each time so it takes 4 measures to get back to the first beat of the measure with the first dance step.

 In shadow, the timing is more shuffle where the music is most often a 6/8 time.
 This is essentially a swing step beat.
 The shadow pattern is the same as the two step (2 slows and 2 quick steps), but it's not the same timing.
 It's more closely counted as "shuffle, step, step" where the shuffle is 3 counts of exactly the same timing.
 One could argue that the patter from the QQS is the same as the shuffle, but since it is done to a different music timing, that is incorrect.
 Many people count it as if it were a two step (SSQQ or QQSS), but that doesn't mean they don't alter the timing to match the music which then becomes a shuffle step.